New York Close 5 Day Charts and Broker

 Recommended Broker and Charts

-- Correct New York Close 5 Day Charts
+- Correct New York Close MT4 5 Day Price Action Charts

-- A lot of markets and FX Pairs including; Forex, Major Indices, Commodities, Silver & Gold and Cryptocurrencies.
+- A lot of markets and FX Pairs including; Forex, Silver & Gold and Futures

-- Small minimum lot sizes from 001 lots
+- Small minimum trade sizes from 0.01 lots

 Your relationship with your broker plays a really important role.
 It is crucial that you have a solid broker that you trust and you can rely on to be able to make your trades when and how you need to at the best prices.